mestocks/gstawk/README.md

 gstawk
 ====

-**gstawk** calculates some common genome assembly stats from fasta files containing the assembled contigs or scaffolds. **gstawk** is written *C* but implemented using *Gnu Make*, so that statistics are only calculated for new assemblies, or for assemblies that have subsequently changed.
+**gstawk** calculates some common genome assembly stats from fasta files containing your assembled contigs or scaffolds. **gstawk** is written *C* but implemented using *Gnu Make*, so that statistics are only calculated for new assemblies, or for assemblies that have subsequently changed.

 Installation
 -------------